 - Debit/credit cards, cash, money order or cashier's check for the appropriate fee;

 - Proof of residency (valid driver's license); and

 - If not born in the United States (whether or not a U.S. citizen at the time), proof of citizenship in the form of a:

-You must carry your CCW permit and proper identification whenever you are in actual possession of a concealed firearm and present them if requested by a peace officer.
-Not doing either will subject you to a civil penalty of $25 for each violation.
+You are required to carry your CCW permit and proper identification whenever you are in actual possession of a concealed firearm.
+You must present your ID and CCW if a peace officer requests it.
+Not doing either will subject you to a civil penalty of $25.4

 - NRS 202.3653.